Mazatlán: Mazatlán Carnival

 This is currently one of the most important carnivals in Mexico, since the first parade on Sunday brings together more than 600,000 people for over three hours in the coastal area of the city on the "Avenida del Mar."
 A novelty that allows tourists to come from all over the world to witness this festival is called "Burning of humor" where tradition says to burn a character (Monigote) representing someone who people think has done a misdeed, which usually means politicians, presidents, or as in 2013, "influenza" was burned.
 Both of these have negatively affected the country's image in recent years.
 This is followed by the famous "Naval Combat," depicting the battle that took place against French vessels seeking to land at the port.

-A very representative element of this carnival are the great "Monigotes" that are placed in important areas of the city as decorations.
-These are giant figures made of paper mache are supported by large structures.
-The central events of the carnival are the crowning of the queen of the carnival, and this is a massive event held with a selection of world-class artists.
+A representative element of this carnival are "Monigotes" that are placed in important areas of the city as decorations.
+These are large figures made of paper mache and supported by large structures.
+The central events of the carnival are the crowning of the queen of the carnival, a massive event held with a selection of artists.
 Two parades are scheduled, one on Sunday and another on Mardi Gras (to close the celebration).
-Superbly decorated and colorful floats line a good part of the coastal walk, with an estimated several hundred thousand spectators in attendance.
-These include royal courts, ambassadors from around the country and abroad, special guests such as athletes, TV entertainers, and various showbusiness personalities, not to mention hundreds of Mazatlecos of all ages and social conditions.
+Decorated floats line much of the coastal walk, with an estimated several hundred thousand spectators in attendance.
+These include royal courts, ambassadors from around the country and abroad, special guests such as athletes, TV entertainers, and various show-business personalities, as well as hundreds of Mazatlecos of all ages and social conditions.

 The Mazatlán Carnival is distinguished from other carnivals for its distinctive accompaniment by Banda Sinaloa music that has transcended the world through what is today called "la onda grupera."
 Events includes cultural activities (poetry contests, literature prizes, and shows of enormous artistic quality), with which the party extends to all sectors of the population and covers a range of local and tourist tastes.